trvedata/move-op/README.md

 Once that setup is done, you can run the script `evaluation/run-all.sh` from your local machine to perform a test run on all three instances concurrently.
+It takes one argument: the interval between successive move operations generated on each replica, in microseconds.

 The script logs into the instances by SSH, updates the configuration, runs the experiment, and copies the logs off the instances into `evaluation/data/logs/*.log.gz`.
 Each test run lasts for 10 minutes and then automatically shuts down.